 After sorting alarms, SCADA systems have to present the data that remains.
 This can come in all sorts of formats, but the best systems have graphical interfaces that are easy to see and figure out.
 You want a system that offers a lot of display options, including geographic maps, blueprints and floor plans, photographs of rack-mounted and other gear, color-coded lists, and sorted lists (see T/Mon for an example of a SCADA master/HMI).

-Also, if you don't want to be stuck at a central console all the time, you need to choose a SCADA master station that can be accessed by a lot of users via remote network connection.
+Also, if you don't want to be stuck at a central console all the time, you need to choose a master station in SCADA that can be accessed by a lot of users via remote network connection.

 Choose SCADA systems that can send out automatic e-mail and pager/cell phone alerts.
 This also helps increase your mobility.
 These updates also provide faster alert of emerging problems that you can tackle from the field without returning to your central office.

 As said earlier, one key use of SCADA systems is to control gear remotely.
-It's just not smart to go to the site of the problem every time you get an alarm.
 In SCADA, if it seems like there must be a better way, there likely is.

 When it comes to controlling gear remotely, that better way is control relay commands issued from your SCADA master station and transmitted to your RTU's via your network.
 In this way, you can control gear as if you were there - without any time traveling.

 Even better, advanced SCADA systems allow you to pre-specify responses to single alarms, combos of alarms, or preset events.
 Once you've completed this databasing, your SCADA system will respond within seconds when automatic control condition is triggered.
 This is an good way to switch to a backup system in the event of a main system failure, especially in public safety, telecom, transit, and manufacturing environments.